Myshuro/server/README.md

-# server for the aquadro website
+# server for the aquadro website - work in progress
 It takes the data from the new reservation form and sends it to a specific email address